dllfei/dllfei.github.io/_pages/about.md

   - /about.html
 ---

 Lei Deng received his B.E. degree and Ph.D. degree from University of Science and Technology of China, Hefei, China, and Tsinghua University, Beijing, China, in 2012 and 2017, respectively.
-He is currently a Postdoc at Department of Electrical and Computer Engineering, University of California, Santa Barbara, CA, USA.
+He is currently a Postdoc at [Scalable Energy-Efficient Architecture Lab (SEAL)](https://seal.ece.ucsb.edu/), Department of Electrical and Computer Engineering, University of California, Santa Barbara, CA, USA.
 His research interests include brain-inspired computing, machine learning algorithm and architecture, neuromorphic system, computational neuroscience, and complex networks.

 Research Summary
 ======